ZhuLinsen/MiniAgent/README_EN.md

 ## Why Choose MiniAgent?

 Help beginners quickly understand Agent principles and implement an Agent.
-No complex frameworks, tedious configurations, or steep learning curves.
-This is why we created **MiniAgent**.
+Gain intuitive insights into the details of LLM interaction with tools without complex frameworks, tedious configurations, or steep learning curves.

 If you find this project helpful, please give us a ⭐️!
 Your support drives us to keep improving.